liamhays/alum/README.md

 The `kget` command receives files from either a `SEND` command or the `ARCHIVE` command, if it given an `:IO:<name>` argument. `kget` does **not** talk to a Kermit server, to maintain compatibility with `ARCHIVE`.
-To use `kget`, run Alum and then start the transfer on the calculator.
+To use `kget`, run Alum (`alum kget ARCH`, the filename is used as the output name on the computer) and then start the transfer on the calculator.

 ## Extra transfer features
 To finish or close any server after a transfer, pass the `-f` flag to